Madonna and contemporary arts: Recognition

-Following Michael Jackson's death, a panel of Argentine art critics deemed her at that time as "the only universal artist left standing" of an entire era.
+In 1996, music critic J. D. Considine wrote that both Madonna and Michael Jackson redefined our notions of "artistic impact".
+Following Michael Jackson's death, a panel of Argentine art journalists and critics considered her at that time as "the only universal artist left standing" of an entire era.
 Those critics, including Daniel Molina, Graciela Speranza and Alicia de Arteaga explained that she is herself "a multimedia expression that condenses fashion, dance, photography, sculpture, music, video and painting".
-She has been criticized by other musicians, but also praised by others.
-In the latter group, Kanye West commented in 2014: "Madonna, I think, is the greatest visual musical artist that we've ever had".
+She was also complimented by some fellow musicians; Kanye West commented in 2014: "Madonna, I think, is the greatest visual musical artist that we've ever had".
+She is the "perfect example" of the visual artist once commented Fab Five Freddy.
 Shania Twain also praised her vision of aesthetics in 2023.
-She is the "perfect example" of the visual artist, noted graffiti artist, and cultural commentator Fab Five Freddy.

-In the mid-2010s, Madonna classified herself as an artist and not a "pop act".
-She was also quoted as saying, in the 1990s: "I am my own experiment.
+In the mid-2010s, Madonna classified herself as an artist and not a "pop act", while during the program of Council of Fashion Designers of America in 1992, she stated being a good artist "it's about taking chances" rather than being "powerful" or "rich".
+During this decade, she was also quoted as saying: "I am my own experiment.
 I am my own work of art".
 Writing for Interview in 2014, American illusionist David Blaine suggested that perhaps she "is herself her own greatest work of art—something so vastly influential as to be unfathomable".
-John R. May, a professor of English and religious studies at Louisiana State University concludes that the singer is a contemporary gesamtkunstwerk becoming a work of pop-art herself.
+In 1997, May considered her a gesamtkunstwerk becoming a work of pop-art herself.
 In 2008, Scottish music blogger Alan McGee proposes that she is "post-modern art, the likes of which we will never see again".

-Influence
+Impact

-According to Stephanie Eckardt from W, her impact and influence in the arts have been "made almost entirely behind the scenes".
+According to Stephanie Eckardt from W in 2018, her impact and influence in the arts have been "made almost entirely behind the scenes".
 In 2023, editor Jordan Robertson called it "a significant impact in the world of art".

-A number of observers have explained how Madonna influenced the link between art and pop stage.
-An editor credited Madonna for making collaborations with pop artists routine.
-In this aspect, Eckardt similarly argued she pioneered the crossover between pop and art by hanging with the likes of Warhol, Basquiat or Haring.
-Editors of Enciclopedia gay (2009) also recognized Madonna's footprints in different fields of the arts, concluding that no artist has done as much to push the boundaries of pop music into the art world.
-Marissa G. Muller from W also praised her contribution to bridging the worlds of pop music and fine art.
-Others explored how Madonna brought art from the streets into the mainstream.
-Talking about her formative years in New York, Malina Bickford from Vice commented on her influence in bringing the underground to the mainstream.

 Italian art critic Francesco Bonami, called her the Picasso from music world.
 Ana Monroy Yglesias from the Grammy Awards website called her the Art-pop queen.
-For Mark Bego, she has "turning everything she touches into classic pop art".
+In the early 1990s, Mark Bego commented she has "turning everything she touches into classic pop art".

+A number of publications, authors and editors have discussed how Madonna helped influence the link between art and pop stage.
+Some noted how she brought art from the streets into the mainstream.
+For instance, referring to her formative years in New York, Malina Bickford from Vice commented on her influence in bringing the underground to the mainstream.
+Marissa G. Muller from W magazine also noted her contribution and credited her for help bridging the worlds of pop music and fine art.
+She also suggested that Madonna helped making collaborations with pop artists routine.
+In this aspect, Eckardt similarly argued she pioneered the crossover between pop and art by hanging with the likes of Warhol, Basquiat or Haring.
+Editors of Enciclopedia Gay (2009) also recognized her footprints in different art forms, and credited her for pushing the boundaries of pop music into the art world.